keiya01/react-performance-testing/README.md

 ## API

-If you use the API with a large component, the component's performance might be **worse** because we monkey patches React.
+If you use the API with a large component, the component's performance might be **a little slower** because we monkey patches React.
-Therefore, you should use API with **components that have one feature** like `List`, `Modal` etc.
+Therefore, if you want to measure accurately, you should use API with **components that have one feature** like `List`, `Modal` etc.

 ### perf